TheIttyBittyGalaxy/gambit/documentation/overview.md

 }
 ```

 ...the Ace of Spades can now be written as `Card[SPADES, ACE]`.
-If the value of the value literal can be inffered, it can be shortened even further to just `[SPADES, ACE]`.
+If the value of the value literal can be inferred, it can be shortened even further to just `[SPADES, ACE]`.

 ### 1.2.1 Partial signatures

-Partial signatures can also be provided in the case where it is umabigious what is meant by them.
+Partial signatures can also be provided in the case where it is unambiguous what is meant by them.

 ```gambit
 Card[CLUB] // Matches any clubs
 Card[ACE] // Matches any aces
 ```

-In the case of playing cards, if you only provide a single value to the signature, it is totally unambigous as if to the `suit` or the `face` has been provided, because those two fields have no overlap in their domain of values.
+In the case of playing cards, if you only provide a single value to the signature, it is totally unambiguous as if to the `suit` or the `face` has been provided, because those two fields have no overlap in their domain of values.
 If they did, the syntax would be invalid.

 ## 1.3 Construct fields

 There are three kinds of field a construct can have, each with different behaviours.

-### 1.3.1 Static feilds
+### 1.3.1 Static fields

-Static feilds constant values that are known at compile time.
+Static fields constant values that are known at compile time.
 An example might be the suit of a card.

 ```gambit
 static Suit suit
 ```

-### 1.3.2 State feilds
+### 1.3.2 State fields

 State fields are fields that can change during the game.
 State fields must be defined with a default value.
 An example might be how many coin tokens the player has.